Slow Cooker Turkey Chowder

 corn, spices, vegetables, cream, turkey broth, and turkey in front of the slow cooker.

-• Leftover turkey – Use up that extra turkey.
-Note that I DO NOT use turkey more than 3 days old.
-It tends to get a stale taste if left too long in the fridge.
+Leftover turkey – Use up that extra turkey.
+I don’t use turkey more than 3 days old—by then it can taste stale.

 wooden spoon scooping turkey chowder out of slow cooker